Skip to main content

 Core Components and Native Components

-Hosanna UI components are reusable building blocks for TV app UIs, similar to React Native, but optimized for TV platforms and remote navigation.
+Hosanna UI components are reusable building blocks for multi-platform app UIs, similar to React Native, but optimized for TV remotes, touch surfaces, and platform-native rendering.

-Hosanna UI is a modern, cross-platform framework for building TV applications using TypeScript and a declarative, component-based approach.
-It enables developers to create TV apps for Roku, Android TV, Apple TV, and the web, all from a single codebase, while leveraging native platform capabilities.
+Hosanna UI is a modern, cross-platform framework for building applications using TypeScript and a declarative, component-based approach.
+It enables developers to create apps for Roku, Apple TV, Android TV, Samsung TV, iOS, Android, and Web from a single codebase while leveraging native platform capabilities.

 🧱 What Are Components?

-In TV app development, a component is the fundamental building block of the user interface—a reusable unit that can display text, images, handle user input, or contain other components.
+In Hosanna app development, a component is the fundamental building block of the user interface: a reusable unit that can display text, images, handle user input, or contain other components.
 Components can be composed and nested to create complex layouts and interactive experiences.

 Hosanna UI components encapsulate UI, logic, and behavior, and can be customized via properties and children.
-This approach is similar to React Native, but optimized for TV platforms and remote control navigation.
+This approach is similar to React Native, but optimized for device targets that need consistent TV remote, keyboard, pointer, touch, and native-rendering behavior.

 🧩 Native Components

-Hosanna UI lets you describe your UI in TypeScript, and at runtime, it creates the corresponding native views for each platform (Roku, Android TV, Apple TV, Web).
+Hosanna UI lets you describe your UI in TypeScript, and at runtime, it creates the corresponding native or platform-rendered views for each platform.

-On traditional TV platforms, UI elements are written in platform-specific languages (e.g., BrightScript for Roku, Java/Kotlin for Android TV).
-Hosanna UI allows you to describe your UI in TypeScript, and at runtime, it creates the corresponding native views for each platform.
+On device platforms, UI elements are often written in platform-specific languages (e.g., BrightScript for Roku, Java/Kotlin for Android TV).
+Hosanna UI allows you to describe your UI in TypeScript, and at runtime, it creates the corresponding native or platform-rendered views for each target.

 Because Hosanna UI components are backed by native views, your apps look, feel, and perform like true native TV apps.
 You can also extend Hosanna UI with your own native components if needed.